Clara-Sousa-Neves/Clara-Sousa-Neves/README.md

 # Hello world! 👋

-I am Clara, a Full Stack Developer wannabe from Oporto who is passionate for coding.
+I am Clara, a code enthusiast from Oporto.

 # More about me! :blonde_woman:

 ✨ I am currently learning React & TDD.

-💻 Also working on creating personal projects to practice & learning how to grow & become a better Developer.
+💻 Also working on creating personal projects to practice & learn more.

-🤝 I am open to collaborations or hiring to work in the Web Development world.

 ⚡️ Fun Fact: I love fashion & good food!